mlfpm/MLFPM_symposium_workshop/README.md

 ### Part 2 setup

+In this part, the goal is to follow the standard steps of a GWAS analysis.
+We'll also explore what extra insights we can get applying graph theory in this framework.

+To execute it, go to [RStudio cloud](https://rstudio.cloud) (you can log in with your gmail credentials), and click on "New Project" -> "New Project from Git Repository".
+When prompted, paste the lint to this repo.

 ---

  This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No.  813533